Not many Californians buy earthquake insurance. This could be due to a mix of cost, misconceptions about insurance or just plain denial.

 |Animals, birds and fish||No|

 |Fungi damage to the dwelling or wall-to-wall carpet due to the quake||Yes, up to $5,000|

 |Land stabilization||Up to $10,000 if it’s needed to support the dwelling|

 |Lost rent if you have a tenant||Yes|

-The average premium for CEA policies is $719.
-The average non-CEA premium is $1,297, according to a 2017 report from Resources for the Future and the Wharton School of the University of Pennsylvania.
-That doesn't necessarily mean CEA policies are cheaper.
+The average premium for CEA policies is $674.
+The average non-CEA earthquake insurance premium is $816, according to 2017 data from the California department of insurance.
+That doesn’t necessarily mean CEA policies are cheaper.
 People could be buying more coverage through non-CEA policies, thus increasing the average premium.